-In almost all instances for night-time periods, the predicted specific, rating and background noise levels are low, to the point at which the 1997 version of BS4142 considered the standard was not appropriate for use (see Section 2.8).
-As a result, a further assessment has been undertaken by comparing the overall expected overall external and internal ambient noise levels with guidance provided by the WHO (see Section 2.9) and criteria supplied within BS 8233 (see Section 2.10) to provide further context and basis of assessment.
+In all instances the predicted specific and rating sound levels are low, to the point at which the 1997 version of BS 4142 considered the standard was not appropriate for use (see Section 2.8).
+As a result, a further assessment has been undertaken by comparing the overall expected overall external and internal ambient sound levels with guidance provided by the WHO (see Section 2.9) and criteria supplied within BS 8233 (see Section 2.10) to provide further context and basis of assessment.